Restaurants

 Nobu’s Influence on Sushi and Global Cuisine

-Nobu Matsuhisa has played a pivotal role in popularising sushi and Japanese cuisine around the world.
+Nobu Matsuhisa has played a pivotal role in popularising sushi and Japanese cuisine around the world, indeed making us love sushi.
 His innovative approach has influenced countless chefs and inspired a new wave of culinary creativity.
 Nobu’s ability to blend traditional techniques with contemporary flavours has set a new standard in the industry.

 “Sushi is about precision and passion,” Nobu often says, emphasising the importance of craftsmanship and dedication in his culinary philosophy.
 His commitment to excellence and innovation continues to push the boundaries of what is possible in the culinary arts.